-CD is not perfect, but it’s a great medium, sounds pretty good and was a stroke of marketing genius.
+CD is not perfect, but it’s a great medium, sounds good and was a stroke of marketing genius.
 Outside the marketing hype though, nobody who understands the science of music recording and who’s listened to great recordings on great systems will tell you it is perfect, or the best.
-Recording engineers know it isn’t and enthusiasts with access to great vinyl and CD replay systems also know this.
+Recording engineers know it isn’t and enthusiasts with access to great vinyl and CD replay systems know this too.

-No system or medium is perfect, but to many who are interested in the extraction of the ultimate fine detail – ie resolution – vinyl is technically and sonically superior – in terms of resolution.
+No system or medium is perfect.
+However, to many interested in the extraction of the ultimate fine detail – ie resolution – vinyl is technically and sonically superior – in terms of resolution.
 Note that I keep qualifying this point.

 Looking at bit-depth first, CD has a technical resolution of 2 levels, 0 or 1, raised to the power of 16.
 Sixteen represents the number of bits in each digital word and the bit depth specified in the Red Book standard.
 This gives us 2^16 or around 65,536 possible amplitude levels for any sample.
 Simply stated, a tone can have 65,536 different volume levels.

 Sample rate determines the number of times the digital system captures a waveform sample, per second.
 For CD, this was set at 44,100 samples per second.
 This means that continuous tones in real music are chopped up 44.1 thousand times a second and joined together.

 Sample rate determines the high-frequency response limit.
 Again, contrary to what commenters have asserted, whilst we may not hear above 20kHz, these high-frequency harmonics seem to be important because one can hear differences in systems that capture and reproduce these frequencies.
 Good research has shown this to be the case.